javapathfinder/jpf-core/README.md

 If you would like to contribute in that, please, contact us at java-pathfinder@googlegroups.com.

-Contributions are welcomed and we encourage you to get involved with the community.
+All Contributions are welcomed in our community and we encourage you to get involved with the community.

 Happy Verification